psychemedia/pentrich-uprising/notes/vf-vfinge-cues.md

 1
 COME, CROPPER LADS OF GREAT RENOWN,
-WHO LOVE TO DRINK GOOD ALE THAT’S BROWN,
+WHO LOVE TO DRINK GOOD ALE THAT'S BROWN,
 AND STRIKE EACH HAUGHTY TYRANT DOWN,
 WITH HATCHET, PIKE AND GUN.